Written by: Tara Gray, M.A., CCC-SLP

-There are two types of fluency disorders: stuttering and cluttering.
+There are two types of fluency disorders that impact children: stuttering and cluttering.
 Parenting children who stutter has been covered previously, here.

 While stuttering has been covered, we still have not touched on cluttering.
 Cluttering is a type of fluency disorder that can occur both in children and adults alike.
 People who clutter are often described as “fast talkers,” but the speed of their speaking can be fast or follow irregular speed patterns.
 Clutters also often delete parts of words or change the stress patterns or words when talking.
 This fluency disorder can also result in disorganized speech.
 People who clutter can have any combination of these factors which all impact their ability to be understood by others.
 Below are some examples of these cluttering behaviors.